 If you are stockpiling as part of your Brexit preparations, it’s vital that you declare the updated value of your goods to your insurer.
 Your existing cover will only apply to the sum insured that you agreed at the start of your cover and if this has changed then you might find yourself with uninsured stock.
 This is of extra importance when you consider that holding more stock may make you more vulnerable to theft.
 You should make sure your premises are secure and comply with your policy’s terms.

 As the odds of a no-deal Brexit rise, now is the time to go through the whole of your business operations, and create a plan of action.
 To help you prepare, FSB has published a free online Small Business Brexit Pack to work through the big decisions that you could face.
 This should take your business up to the point of needing bespoke professional advice.
-In the mean-time, FSB is focusing its lobbying efforts to prevent a no-deal Brexit on 29th March, which small businesses will be least able to cope with.
+In the mean-time, FSB is focusing its lobbying efforts to prevent a no-deal Brexit, which small businesses will be least able to cope with.

 If you need any advice on your insurance needs give us a call on 020 3883 7976 from Monday-Friday between 9am and 5:30pm.